MasonCountney/homepage-new/README.md

 # homepage

-This is a new homepage based on (https://github.com/E66666666/homepage)
+New homepage;
+Updates to come - Changing wallpapers/color schemes based on time of day